 Appropriate and safe complementary feeding – ensuring that children are fed nutritionally rich complementary foods at the right age, at the right frequency and feeding hygiene practices are observed – is a major challenge in India.

-Only a little more than half of Indian infants aged six to nine months receive some kind of complementary foods in addition to mother’s milk.
-Only one child in five (21 per cent) aged between 6-24 months is fed optimally, that is as per the recommended practices.
-Only 35 per cent of children are fed foods from a minimum number of foods groups and 42 per cent are fed a minimum number of times.
+Only a little less than half of Indian infants aged six to nine months receive some kind of complementary foods in addition to mother’s milk.
+Only one child in ten aged between 6-24 months is fed optimally, that is as per the recommended practices.

 A comprehensive programme approach to improving complementary feeding practices includes timely introduction of age appropriate and hygienically prepared complementary foods, counselling for caregivers on feeding and care practices and on the optimal use of locally available foods, improving access to quality foods for poor families through social protection schemes and safety nets, and the provision of fortified foods and micronutrient supplements when needed.